ogait001/academic-profile/_posts/2026-05-09-de-roling-god.md

 ---
 layout: post
 description: "A philosophical critique of modern architectures of distraction, where both God and the self are displaced from lived presence."
+title: "De-Roling God"
-title: "De-Roling God: On Community, Multitude, and the Displacement of the Self from the Now"
+subtitle: "On Community, Multitude, and the Displacement of the Self from the Now"
 date: 2026-05-09

 categories: